 When you’ve been in an accident that was caused through no fault of your own, you deserve to be compensated.
 Whether your accident was because of a reckless driver, a negligent doctor, or careless cruise line, you’re likely to experience some kind of economic and non-economic loss.
 Understanding what types of claims can be made following an accident is vital to ensuring that you are properly compensated.
 In a prior blog, we briefly reviewed what damages are, and in today’s blog, we’ll compare two of the most common types of damages: economic (special) and non-economic (general).

-If you’ve been injured because of another party’s negligence, contact the Flanagan Personal Injury & Wrongful Death Law Firm.
+If you’ve been injured because of another party’s negligence, contact us immediately.
 You may be entitled to compensation, and we’re happy to provide a free case evaluation to all Miami-area residents.
 Call 1-(305) 638-4143 today to learn more.

 What’s the Difference Between Economic and Non-Economic?

 When attempting to document what type of loss an injured person has suffered, it helps to somehow classify the various ways the victim has been affected.
 This can be done by separating Economic from Non-Economic damages.
 For the purposes of this conversation, we’ll use the example of someone who was hurt in a car accident.

 This type of loss relates specifically to how the innocent victim was impacted financially by the acts of the negligent party.
 Ecomonic damages are those that can be quantified in terms of a hard or specific dollar amount for a service that was provided or for the loss of the ability to make money.
 These economic damages are often referred to as “special damages” by insurance professionals, and may include:

 - Medical bills.
 Whether the injured person paid for their doctors visits out of pocket, or the bills were processed by medical or health insurance, any current and future medical expenses should be taken into account.